tech-sense/ios_sense_sdk/README.md

         senseConfig.allowGeoLocation = false // true or false
         senseConfig.tag = "" // String whatever you need like Home
         senseConfig.sessionId = "" //Optional used for Workflow
+        senseConfig.metaInfo = [
+            "phone": "9xxxxxxxxx",
+            "name": "xxxxxxxxxxx"
+        ] // A collection of key-value pairs intended for storing supplementary data related to the request.
+The set supports up to 15 pairs, with each key and value limited to a maximum of 256 characters.
         Sense.initSDK(senseConfig: senseConfig, withDelegate: self)
     }